Macross 7: Synopsis

 Basara decides to search the planet for Sivil.
-Finally, he and Gigile find her inside an active volcano.
+Finally, he and Gigil find her inside an active volcano.
 Basara begins singing and manages to awaken her.
 When Sivil is awakened, the volcano suddenly begin to sink into the ocean.
 After the dust clears a ruin rises from sea.
 The ruins are investigated by the non micronized Zentradi Exsedol Folmo, who is now the top science advisor in the Macross 7 fleet.
 He concludes that it is a ruin from the Protoculture.
 The ruins reveal the mysterious genesis of the Protodeviln and how they were defeated by the Protoculture using something called the Anima Spiritia.
 In the end, the ruins are destroyed by Geperuniti's fleet and another pair of Protodeviln called Glavil and Gavil.
 This happens before the Macross crew can find out exactly what Anima Spiritia is.

-Geperuniti now views Sivil and Gigile as a threat to his plans of creating a Spiritia Farm and orders his Protodeviln henchmen, Valgo, Gavil and Glavil to pursue and kill them.
-In the ensuing battle Gigile takes on his true form, and begins to sing Basara's music.
+Geperuniti now views Sivil and Gigil as a threat to his plans of creating a Spiritia Farm and orders his Protodeviln henchmen, Valgo, Gavil and Glavil to pursue and kill them.
+In the ensuing battle Gigil takes on his true form, and begins to sing Basara's music.
 He discovers that he can actually generate his own Spiritia this way.
-Gigile defends Sivil to his death, causing the entire planet Rax to explode.
+Gigil defends Sivil to his death, causing the entire planet Rax to explode.

-Basara and Sivil mourn for Gigile while the battle with Geperuniti intensifies.
+Basara and Sivil mourn for Gigil while the battle with Geperuniti intensifies.
 The UN Government of Earth gives the permission to Captain Maximilian Jenius to use the illegal Reaction Weaponry against the Protodeviln.
 Captain Jenius forms a plan called Operation Stargazer in which a few elite volunteer pilots will accompany him to the fourth planet of the Varautan system, now known to be the base of Protodeviln operations.
 The mission is to stealthily attack the planet and plant the Reaction Weaponry in the chamber which houses the Protodevilns' bodies.
 Mayor Milia Fallyna Jenius is given temporary command of the fleet during the mission.
 Amongst the volunteers for this mission are the entire Sound Force.

 Basara decides to do things his way and starts singing as soon as he reaches the planet.
 Surrounded by heavy fire, Diamond Force leader Gamlin Kizaki decides to focus on defending the Sound Force.
 He eventually crashes his Valkyrie unto Gavil's FBz-99G Zaubergern mecha, destroying it, but also appearing to be killed himself.
 When all looks lost the real plan of Operation Stargazer is revealed as Captain Jenius folds into the battle in a new advanced VF-22S Sturmvogel II Valkyrie carrying the Reaction Weapon.
 He races into the heart of the enemy stronghold, plants the weapon, and orders everyone to flee.
 But the mission is thwarted when in the last minute when the ingenious Geperuniti folds the Reaction Weapon to the location of Operation Stargazer group's Northhampton class frigate, destroying it.